 The SSC have developed a series of answers to common "What if..." questions.
 These cover a broad range of topics including, what to do if you're unwell during an exam; become pregnant; change your name; or want to change degree programme.
-You can find these questions and answers at lse.ac.uk/what-if

-Interruption

-In certain circumstances you can take a year-long break in your studies (which we call an interruption) with approval from your academic department and the School.
-You are usually required to return at the start of either Autumn Term or Winter Term the following year as appropriate.
-Spring Term interruptions are not possible.
+You can find these questions and answers at lse.ac.uk/what-if Interruption In certain circumstances you can take a year-long break in your studies (which we call an interruption) with approval from your academic department and the School.
+You are usually required to return at the start of either Autumn term or Winter term the following year as appropriate.
+Spring term interruptions are not possible.
 For more information visit lse.ac.uk/interruptions

-Programme transfer

-You can request to transfer from your current programme to another programme at the same level according to the School's regulations.
+Programme transfer You can request to transfer from your current programme to another programme at the same level according to the School's regulations.
 There are usually restrictions or conditions on transferring programmes, and sometimes transfers are not possible.
 All transfer requests need the approval of the new academic department you wish to transfer into before being authorised by the School.
-For more information visit lse.ac.uk/programmetransfers

-Change of mode of study

-If you are studying a master's programme, and you need to change from full-time to part-time study due to your circumstances, you will need to seek approval from your academic department.
+For more information visit Ise.ac.uk/programmetransfers Change of mode of study If you are studying a master's programme, and you need to change from full-time to part-time study due to your circumstances, you will need to seek approval from your academic department.

-Changing from full-time to part-time study is generally acceptable up until the end of Winter Term Course Selection, as long as your selected courses can be amended according to programme regulations and in line with the teaching that you have already taken.
+Changing from full-time to part-time study is generally acceptable up until the end of Winter term Course Selection, as long as your selected courses can be amended according to programme regulations and in line with the teaching that you have already taken.
 Your fees will also be amended.
 Changing from part-time to full-time may not always be possible, especially if you need a visa to study at LSE, and requests will be considered on a case by-case basis.
 It is not normally possible to study an undergraduate programme on a part-time basis.
 For more information visit lse.ac.uk/changemode

-Withdrawal

-Withdrawing means that you are leaving your programme permanently.
+Withdrawal Withdrawing means that you are leaving your programme permanently.
 Before withdrawing you should consult with your Academic Mentor, and you may want to consider requesting an interruption instead, so that you have some time to consider your options.
-For more information visit Ise.ac.uk/withdrawal

-Regulations

-You should familiarise yourself with the LSE regulations, policies and procedures that cover many aspects of student life.
-Some of the regulations explain the organisation and conduct of your academic study.
-These include information about the structure of your programme, assessment requirements, how your final degree is calculated and what to do if you experience problems during your studies.
+For more information visit Ise.ac.uk/withdrawal Regulations You should familiarise yourself with the LSE regulations, policies and procedures to ensure you are aware of all necessary assessment requirements, how your final degree is calculated and what options are available if you experience problems during your studies.
 Visit Ise.ac.uk/calendar for more information on:

-- Appeals Regulations

 - General Academic Regulations

-- LSE Calendar
+- Classification Schemes

-- Assessment offences including plagiarism

-- Regulations for first degrees

-- Regulations for taught master's degrees.
+- Assessment Offence Regulations

+- Appeals Regulations.

-You can find a full A-Z listing of all of LSE's policies and procedures online at lse.ac.uk/policies
+You can also find a full A-Z listing of all of LSE's policies and procedures online at lse.ac.uk/policies